BellAppLab/BLFixedThreadOperations/README.md

 [![License](https://img.shields.io/cocoapods/l/BLFixedThreadOperations.svg?style=flat)](http://cocoapods.org/pods/BLFixedThreadOperations)
 [![Platform](https://img.shields.io/cocoapods/p/BLFixedThreadOperations.svg?style=flat)](http://cocoapods.org/pods/BLFixedThreadOperations)

+A wrapper around NSThread to mimic NSOperationQueues, but make them work with a single thread.
+The main purpose of this library is to create a familiar interface (based on NSOperations) to handle NSThreads.
+This is particularly handy when dealing with other non-thread-safe libraries that cannot be handled by dispatch queues or NSOperationQueues.

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.